 External Clock Function refers to the use of the outside clock signals to trigger the AD conversion regularly.
 The clock signals are provide by the CLKIN pin of the CN1 connector.
-The outside clock can be provided by ART2932 clock output (CLKOUT of P1), as well as other equipments, for example clock frequency generators.
-To use the external clock function, the hardware parameters ADPara.ClockSource = ART2932\CLOCKSRC\OUT should be installed in the software.
+The outside clock can be provided by PCI8195 clock output (CN1 of CLKOUT), as well as other equipments, for example clock frequency generators.
+To use the external clock function, the hardware parameters ADPara.ClockSource = PCI8195_CLOCKSRC_OUT should be installed in the software.
 The clock frequency depends on the frequency of the external clock, and the clock frequency on-board (that is, the frequency depends on the hardware parameters ADPara.Frequency) only functions in the packet acquisition mode and its sampling frequency of the AD is fully controlled by the external clock frequency.